ColdSeal/ClinicR/README.md

 # Project: Few shot chain-of-thought driven reasoning to prompt LLMs for open-ended medical question answering

-This repository implements and demonstrates advanced prompting strategies and reward modeling techniques for NLP tasks, particularly using Llama2 models and LoRA finetuning.
+This repository implements and demonstrates advanced prompting strategies and reward modelling techniques for NLP tasks, particularly using Llama2 models and LoRA finetuning.

 ---